vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 <aside>Many academics today don't belong in academia.</aside>

 Although Chris does not say this outright, I believe it is implicit in his article.

+At the end of the day, an engineering professor is making a pitch.
+Unlike a startup pitch, the time horizon is long, the roadmap is vague, and the revenue is zero.
+In return, he is providing mentorship to a handful of truly passionate but inexperienced students, the promise of revolutionary tools, and
+The essential element of a pitch remains: a clear vision about the future and evidence of extreme technical competence to make progress towards it.

+A professorship isn't a status seeking endeavor.
+It isn't for people who care about money.
+It isn't for people who ask their students for research ideas.

 ## The Computer Architecture Case